 Jon Beck, Director of Percussion

-Jon Beck serves as the percussion arranger/instructor for the Marching Carts for the 2019 season.
+Jonathon Beck has served as the percussion arranger/instructor for the Apalachee Marching Cats since 2017.
 He received his Bachelor’s degree in Music Education from the University of Georgia, where he studied under Dr. Thomas McCutchen and Dr. Arvin Scott.
 While at UGA, he performed with the Redcoat Band, Symphony Orchestra, Wind Symphony, Percussion Ensemble, Steel Band, and Basketball Band.
-Outside of his University ensembles, Jon also played with Teal Sound Drum and Bugle Corps of Jacksonville, Florida during the 2001,02,04,and 05 seasons, serving as Front Ensemble Section Leader his last two years.
-He currently is the drum-set player for the Prince Avenue Baptist Church Choir and Orchestra.
-He is also a part time percussion arranger/instructor for the Oglethorpe and Elbert County High School Bands.
-Jon is the Music Teacher at Bethlehem Elementary School.
-Both originally from Baxley, GA, Jon and his wife Claudia currently live in Lawrenceville with their daughter, Rilla.
+Outside of his University ensembles, Jon performed with the Teal Sound Drum and Bugle Corps of Jacksonville, Florida during the 2001,02,04,and 05 seasons, serving as Front Ensemble Section Leader his last two years, which included the DCI Division III High Percussion Award in 2004.
+Jon has been an award-winning percussion instructor and arranger for multiple schools throughout his career, including Elbert County, Oglethorpe County, Oconee County, and Cedar Shoals High School.
+He has also performed percussion clinics for numerous middle and high schools across Northeast Georgia.
+He has been an elementary school music teacher since 2008 and is entering his fifth year as the music specialist at Bethlehem Elementary School.
+Jon also serves as the director of the Apalachee High School Percussion Ensemble.
+As a performer, Jon is a long-time member of the Gwinnett Ballet Theatre Orchestra, and has performed with Athens Symphony, Arts Oglethorpe, Tropical Breeze, Classic City Steel, and Athens rock band “Liberator.”
+Both originally from Baxley, GA, Jon and his wife, Claudia, currently live in Lawrenceville with their daughter, Rilla.

 Joe Pearce, Director of Bands, Westside Middle School